Forecasting and Backtesting Gradient Allocations of Expected Shortfall: Empirical study

 We next check the results of the traditional backtests in Tables~\ref{table:test:V:var:es} and~\ref{table:test:V:escs}.
-Overall, the results are consistent with those of the comparative backtests, and HS is particularly not identified well.
+Overall, the results are consistent with those of the comparative backtests, and HS particularly does not identify the true risk quantities well.
 Other than HS, we find that GARCH.BU and HAR.GARCH are two models that typically fail the tests.
-For these models, the forecasts are often under-estimated except for the case that GARCH.BU over-estimates the ES contribution of TSLA.
+For these models, the forecasts are often under-estimated except for the case that GARCH.BU over-estimates the ESC of TSLA.
 The other three models, GARCH.TD, CR.LSE, and CR.OPT, pass the traditional backtests.
-These results are consistent with those in Table~\ref{table:V:test:wald} of Section~\ref{sec:one:step:approach}.
-The only difference in this one-step approach is that the Wald-test for GARCH.TD rejects the null hypothesis of under-estimation of total ES with a correct specification of total VaR.
+These results are consistent with those in Table~\ref{table:V:test:wald} of Section~\ref{sec:one:step:approach}, where HS, GARCH.BU and HAR.GARCH typically fail the model validation tests.

 Since all the above results depend on the specific choices of scoring functions, it is beneficial to check the Murphy diagrams to diagnose the robustness of our observations for different choices of scoring functions.
-Overall, we do not observe any uniform dominance among the curves except HS, which is distinguishable for all the risk quantities.
-Compared with total VaR and total ES, larger differences are more visible for ES contributions.
-Particularly for the tuple of ES contributions and the ES contribution of TSLA, the curves of CR.OPT are typically lower, and those of GARCH.BU and HAR.GARCH tend to be higher.
-In addition, the curves are more tangled for ES contributions of AMZN and GOOGL.
-These differences are consistent with the fact that, from Table~\ref{table:test:escs} and the y-axes of Murphy diagrams of ES contributions, TSLA has much larger contribution to the score of the tuple of ES contributions than AMZN and GOOGL have, and thus optimization in CR.OPT puts higher weight to the score of TSLA under the full allocation property.
+Overall, we do not observe clear uniform dominance among the curves except HS, which is distinguishable for all the risk quantities.
+Compared with total VaR and total ES, larger differences are more visible for ESCs.
+Particularly for the tuple of ESCs and the ESC of TSLA, the curves of CR.OPT are typically lower, and those of GARCH.BU and HAR.GARCH tend to be higher.
+In addition, the curves are more tangled for ESCs of AMZN and GOOGL.
+These differences are consistent with the fact that, from Table~\ref{table:test:escs} and the y-axes of Murphy diagrams of ESCs, TSLA has larger contribution to the score of the tuple of ESCs than AMZN and GOOGL have, and thus optimization in CR.OPT should put higher weight to the score of TSLA under FAP.
+In summary, the presented diagrams visually indicate the superiority of CR.OPT to other models for the tuple of ESCs and the ESC of TSLA.
+For the ESC of AMZN, and possibly of GOOGL, ranking of models may vary depending on the choice of the scoring function.